halonsecurity/hsl-examples/database/postgresql/README.md

 **Params**

-- query `string` - Query to be executed.
+- statement `string` - Query to be executed.

 **Returns**: response as array, None on error.